 Gather the ingredients.

-Cook the rotini pasta in boiling salted water following package directions.
+Cook the rotini pasta in boiling salted water following the package directions.

 Drain in a colander and rinse with cool water.